palantir/plottable/tutorials/index.md

 -   Components - objects that requires visual space and can be placed on a table (axes, labels, legends, gridlines, plots).

-Think of Plottable as a table within a svg element, where each cell in the table can draw a component or another table.
+Think of Plottable as a table within an `svg` element, where each cell in the table can draw a component or another table.
 For example, in the screenshot below, there is one table with 2 columns and 2 rows.
 Cell (0,0) holds a y-axis, cell (1,1) holds an x-axis, cell (0,1) holds the